 Even telecom agents and professionals might struggle to understand exactly what is meant by the buzzword “integrated calling.”
 For example, some providers offer voice calling services with integrated features, such as instant messaging or SMS texting.

-These are branded as “integrated,” though they don’t exactly conform to what is meant by the industry term.
-In essence, integrated calling is a synonym for computer telephony integration, or CTI.
+These are branded as “integrated” though they don’t exactly conform to what is meant by the industry term.
+In essence, integrated calling is a synonym for computer telephony integration (CTI).

 Put simply, it combines traditional voice-based telephone technologies with computer systems, giving users access to an enhanced range of control and personalization tools.

 The term “integrated calling” is used to refer to many different types of call management and routing systems.
 Simple systems leverage computer technologies to direct incoming calls to the right recipients.
 More complex approaches enable customer service representatives to use advanced features that attach notes and other information to specific calls.

 These features can be used for a range of purposes, including quality of service, preserving verbal agreements with clients, and client account continuity.
 Integrated calling systems can also be customized in an endless number of configurations.
 These customization features are especially attractive to larger enterprises that deal with a high volume of incoming and outgoing calls on a daily basis.

 Integrated calling systems have many different applications in the enterprise world, including:

 CRM/CTI: Sales and CRM teams benefit in a big way from easier access to a broad base of information and management tools.